How to Get Structured Output From Any LLM Using sinc-LLM

 }

-With all 6 bands specified — including FORMAT for structure and CONSTRAINTS for enforcement — the model produces structured output reliably across all major LLMs.
+When you fill all 6 bands (including FORMAT for structure and CONSTRAINTS for enforcement), the model gives you reliable structured output across all major LLMs.

 Stop fighting with output formatting.
-Start specifying it precisely with sinc-LLM.
+Start specifying it clearly with sinc-LLM.